New Jersey school superintendent resigns after 14-year-old student's suicide

 Four students at Central Regional High School in Berkeley Township, located in Ocean County, New Jersey, have been charged in connection with the attack, according to prosecutors.
 The incident has sparked outrage among students and parents who say it reflects a culture of bullying in the district.

 Adriana Kuch, 14, was found dead in her home in Bayville, New Jersey on February 3, her father told CNN.
-Prosecutors say she was assaulted on February 1 at the high school.
-Kuch said he believes his daughter died late at night on February 2, shortly after she sent her last text message at 10:46 p.m.
+She was assaulted on February 1 at the high school, prosecutors say.
+Michael Kuch believes his daughter died late at night on February 2, shortly after she sent her last text message at 10:46 p.m., he said.

 Triantafillos Parlapanides, the superintendent at Central Regional School District and Seaside Heights, resigned from his post on Saturday, effective immediately, the district said in a statement on its website.
 His resignation came amid parents and students calling on the district to improve how it handles allegations of bullying.

-Note: Editor's Note: If you are in the US and you or a loved one have contemplated suicide, call the National Suicide and Crisis Lifeline at 988 or 1-800-273-TALK (8255) to connect with a trained counselor.
-Outside the US, a worldwide directory of resources and international hotlines is provided by the International Association for Suicide Prevention, and you can turn to Befrienders Worldwide.